MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 > ??? **DO WE NEED TO ADD STEPS HERE?**

-You can still [upload apps by using the Teams client](https://support.office.com/article/add-an-app-to-teams-b2217706-f7ed-4e64-8e96-c413afd02f77). --> **Use this URL instead?** [Publish apps in the Microsoft Teams Tenant Apps Catalog](https://docs.microsoft.com/en-us/MicrosoftTeams/tenant-apps-catalog-teams).
+You can still [upload apps by using the Teams client](https://support.office.com/article/add-an-app-to-teams-b2217706-f7ed-4e64-8e96-c413afd02f77). --> **USE THIS URL INSTEAD?** [Publish apps in the Microsoft Teams Tenant Apps Catalog](https://docs.microsoft.com/en-us/MicrosoftTeams/tenant-apps-catalog-teams).

 ## Allow and block apps